We have 3 spots remaining in the Vitrigraph Murrine Workshop

 • Receive firing schedules and understand temperature control

-• Watch 2 live demos on pulling vitrigraph stringers, cane, flats and twisty
+• Watch 2 live demos on pulling vitrigraph stringers, and cane.

 • Studio will be open till 8 pm Saturday night, with open studio